 Members gain valuable information about recommended educational and career development as well as future career opportunities.
 Participation in the society includes opportunities for interactions with practitioners at speaker events and panels, leading events, networking with other students interested in health law and public health law, and a weekly digest of health law-related events and news stories.

 The Emory Immigration Law Society's mission is to introduce students to the different areas of immigration within the law, as well as keep students informed on the changes and recent developments of immigration law.
-EILS aims to create events that keeps everyone involved in a dialogue of immigration law.
-By coming together and interacting with alumni, students, staff and faculty, EILS hopes to voice and entertain all view points on immigration law and give members the opportunity to be engaged in conversation about the state of Immigration law today.
-Besides academic discourse, EILS also hopes to expose members to the different career paths that involve and intersect with immigration law, whether it be non-profit, family, or corporate.
+EILS aims to create events that keep everyone involved in a dialogue of immigration law.
+By coming together and interacting with alumni, students, staff, and faculty, EILS hopes to voice and entertain all view points on immigration law and give members the opportunity to be engaged in conversation about the state of immigration law today.
+Besides academic discourse, EILS also hopes to expose members to the different career paths that involve and intersect with immigration law, whether it be nonprofit, family, or corporate.
 Furthermore as a group we hope to have outreach with different immigration communities within the Atlanta area that are in need.

-The Intellectual Property Society serves as a group for students interested in intellectual property and related technological and artistic legal topics.
+The Intellectual Property Law Society serves as a group for students interested in intellectual property and related technological and artistic legal topics.
 Drawing on the breadth of talent from students, faculty, staff, alumni, and practitioners, the society provides members with the knowledge and tools required to practice in this rapidly developing field.